Egbune-github/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.assuming that the directory /tmp/u will exist when we will run your script
+this script create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.